-Awarua Wetlands can make you feel like a giant - striding from coast to mountain top in an easy bound.
+The Awarua Wetlands can make you feel like a giant striding from coast to mountain in an easy bound.

-The stunning contrast between the several metre high compacted peat cliffs of the wetland (built up over thousands of years) and the shells, flotsam and jetsam of quartz gravelled Toe Toe Bay is unforgettable.
+The stunning contrast between the several metre high compacted peat cliffs of the wetland (built up over thousands of years) and the shells, flotsam and jetsam of quartz-graveled Toe Toe Bay is unforgettable.

 Key facts for visitors

-- The Lagoon outlet can be reached after a several hour walk from either the western or eastern entry to the lagoon site.
-It is not always open to the sea but is a dramatic feature of the lagoon even when it is blocked off.
+- The Lagoon outlet can be reached after walking for several hours from either the western or eastern entry to the lagoon site.
+It’s not always open to the sea but is a dramatic feature of the lagoon even when it’s blocked off.
 Walk along the wild coast and experience the contrast between bog and boisterous waves.

 How to get there

-Follow the signs to Awarua Bay and drive to the end of the road (approx 15 km from Invercargill).
+It’s well signposted, just follow the signs to Awarua Bay and drive to the end of the road (approx. 15 km from Invercargill).

-See Campbell Live video clip on the threats to ecological condition of Waituna Lagoon.
+- See this Campbell Live video clip on the threats to the ecological condition of Waituna Lagoon.

-Download the Waituna Lagoon RAMSAR factsheet (144 kb) or read the Department of Conservation's factsheet on Awarua Wetland.
+- Download the Waituna Lagoon RAMSAR factsheet (144 kb) or read DoC’s factsheet on Awarua Wetland.

 - Learn about the DoC’s Arawai Kakariki project to enhance Awarua/Waituna Lagoon.